knghtbrd/beneath-apple-dos/README.md

 ## The method

+Documenting this for other texts to be converted in future...

+First we need to extract the text documents from the disks and turn them into something we can use on a modern system:

 1. The DOS 3.3 disks were dumped using cppo
-2. Apply the following transformations to each document file:
+2. Apply `scripts/extract_piewriter.py` to each document file which did the following transformations:
    * For characters 0xa0-0xfe, strip the high bit to get pure ASCII
    * Convert 0x0d and 0x8d (return) characters ti 0x0a (newline)
    * Escape all else in C-style
-3. Remove NUL at end of .txt files
+3. Remove NUL at end of .txt files and renamed the assembly source to .s
-4. .pp dot command is paragraph break, replace with blank line.
-5. Remove trailing whitespace
+4. Remove trailing whitespace
-6. Normalize case and spacing of dot commands (lowercase here)
+6. Normalize dot commands (lowercase, spacing) for easier mechanical parsing.

-This has probably broken the .s files a bit, and I haven't bothered to decompile the five byte HELLO ...  ;)
+7. Remove the obvious dot commands (.pp is a paragraph break, .sp creates vertical space, .br seems to be a line break, .bp a page break) and attempt to remove or interpret others as seems appropriate

+This process has probably broken the .s files and there were some files that don't appear to have actually been part of the text (or maybe they were edits and revisions?), and there was bitrot in the files suggesting the disks the source documents were stored on were losing their integrity.

 [dons-disks]: http://www.6502lane.net/2015/03/12/don-worths-beneath-apple-dos-original-text-files/
 [archive.org]: https://archive.org/